 Dr Tim Watson BVM&S PhD MRCVS

-DirectorTim set up Waterlane Equine Vets in 2013 after leaving his previous practice in Scotland to move back south of the border closer to Northamptonshire where he grew up.
-He has over 20 years experience in equine practice and is an accredited FEI vet, as well as being the Chairman of British Showjumping’s International Committee and the Non-Executive Director for International Affairs at the British Equestrian Federation.
+Tim set up Waterlane Equine Vets in 2013 after leaving his previous practice in Scotland to move back south of the border closer to Northamptonshire where he grew up.
+He has over 20 years experience in equine practice and is an accredited FEI vet, and has previously held the post of Chairman of British Showjumping’s International Committee and was the Non-Executive Director for International Affairs at the British Equestrian Federation.
 Tim has a special interest in lameness, poor performance and back problems and is also pioneering the new autologous adipose stem cell treatment – Lipogems – which has revolutionised the way tendon and ligament injuries are treated.

-Holly Williams BVSc MRCVS
+Georgia Heap BVSc MRCVS

 Assistant Veterinary Surgeon

 Georgia joined the team in October 2021 following graduation from the University of Liverpool where her research project focused on “Third Metacarpal Fractures in Horses”.

 In her spare time, Georgia has a passion for baking and riding, when time allows.

 Debbie joined the team in August 2018 to assist in the office and deal with invoicing and accounts queries.
 Being a horse owner herself and also from the local area, Debbie has excellent equestrian knowledge and a good understanding of the needs of our clients.
 Debbie works on a part-time basis and has been a real asset to the practice as it is growing.